National Lottery (Ireland): Lotto

-2021–22 Jackpot Rollovers and Will-Be-Won draw

 For a record 63 consecutive Lotto draws from 9 June 2021 to 12 January 2022, no ticket matched all six numbers to win the jackpot, breaking the previous record of 22 consecutive rollovers.
-The jackpot reached a new all-time high of €19,060,800 on 29 September 2021, surpassing the previous record jackpot of €18,963,441 that had been won on 28 June 2008 by a syndicate in Bennekerry, Carlow.
-The jackpot was capped at this amount for subsequent draws.

-In November 2021, after the jackpot had rolled over 46 consecutive times, Fine Gael TD Bernard Durkan demanded a "full investigation and audit ... in the interests of public confidence" and called on Premier Lotteries Ireland to revert Lotto to a 6/45 game to make the jackpot more winnable.
-In response, a PLI spokesperson called the extended sequence of rollovers "unprecedented", noting that since Lotto had become a 6/47 game in September 2015, 80 percent of jackpots had been won within seven weeks.
-National Lottery regulator Carol Boate and PLI representatives were called to testify before the government's Joint Committee on Finance, Public Expenditure and Reform on 14 December 2021.
-Boate stated that no irregularities had been observed in Lotto draws, noting that other countries' lotteries had experienced similar extended sequences of rollovers.
-PLI chief executive Andrew Algeo stated that the operator was seeking regulatory approval for a "must-win" draw if a capped jackpot had not been won for an extended period of time.
+The jackpot reached a new all-time high of €19,060,800 on 29 September 2021.
+Under rules introduced in 2015, when a jackpot reached a new all-time high, it was capped at that level and funds that otherwise would have gone toward increasing the jackpot were divided among the next-highest prize tier that had winning tickets.
+In November 2021, after the jackpot had rolled over 46 consecutive times, Fine Gael TD Bernard Durkan demanded a "full investigation and audit ... in the interests of public confidence".
+A PLI spokesperson called the extended sequence of rollovers "unprecedented", noting that since Lotto had become a 6/47 game in September 2015, 80 percent of jackpots had been won within seven weeks.
+On 14 December 2021, National Lottery regulator Carol Boate and PLI representatives testified before the government's Joint Committee on Finance, Public Expenditure and Reform.
+Boate stated that no irregularities had been observed in Lotto draws and pointed out that other countries' lotteries had experienced similar extended sequences of rollovers.
+PLI chief executive Andrew Algeo stated that the operator was seeking regulatory approval for a "must-win" draw if a capped jackpot rolled over for an extended period.